University Policies

 The University has issued a Statement of Ethical Conduct.
-As this Statement provides, the University expects all Officers of Instruction, Officers of Research, Officers of Administration, support staff and students to maintain the highest standards of ethical conduct.
+As this Statement provides, the University expects all officers of instruction, research, libraries, athletics, and administration; support staff; and students to maintain the highest standards of ethical conduct.
 The basic principles in the Statement of Ethical Conduct include:

 • Be honest, ethical, and truthful;